nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 0. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>
    > Having any Java 8 version is not enough. <br>
-   This app will not work with earlier versions of Java 8.
+   This application may not work with earlier versions of Java 8.

 1. Download the latest `GGist.jar` from the [releases](../../../releases) tab.
 2. Copy the file to the folder you want to use as the home folder for your GGist application.